An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Conclusions

 \PhotoSkip{ }

-\PhotoSkip \begin{IEEEbiography}[{ }]{Davide Zoni,} PhD, is assistant professor at Politecnico di Milano, Italy.
+\PhotoSkip \begin{IEEEbiography}[{ }]{Davide Zoni,} PhD, is associate professor at Politecnico di Milano, Italy.
 He published more than 50 papers in journals and conference proceedings.
 His research interests include RTL design and verification of single- and multi-cores at the edge with emphasis on low power, hardware security, and deep learning.
-He filed two patents on cyber-security, and he is co-founder at Blue Signals, a spin-off of Politecnico di Milano. \end{IEEEbiography} \PhotoSkip \begin{IEEEbiography}[{ }]{Andrea Galimberti,} PhD, is a research fellow at Politecnico di Milano, Italy.
-He received his M.Sc. degree in 2019 in Computer Science and Engineering and his PhD degree in 2023 in Information Technology at Politecnico di Milano. \end{IEEEbiography} \PhotoSkip \begin{IEEEbiography}[{ }]{Davide Galli,} MSc, is a PhD student at Politecnico di Milano, Italy.
+He filed two patents on cyber-security, and he is co-founder at Blue Signals, a spin-off of Politecnico di Milano. \end{IEEEbiography} \PhotoSkip \begin{IEEEbiography}[{ }]{Andrea Galimberti,} PhD, is a research fellow at Politecnico di Milano.
+He received his M.Sc. degree in Computer Science and Engineering in 2019 and his PhD degree in Information Technology in 2023, both from Politecnico di Milano.
+His research has explored hardware acceleration of post-quantum cryptography and architectures for mixed-precision computing integrating floating-point and fixed-point arithmetic.
+His current interests focus on designing multi-core architectures and accelerators for deep learning. \end{IEEEbiography} \PhotoSkip \begin{IEEEbiography}[{ }]{Davide Galli,} MSc, is a PhD student at Politecnico di Milano, Italy.
 He received the B.Sc. in Ingegneria Informatica and the M.Sc. in Computer Science and Engineering at Politecnico di Milano in 2019 and 2022, respectively.
 Starting from his M.Sc. thesis on true random number generators on FPGA, his research interests are mainly on hardware security and side-channel analysis. \end{IEEEbiography}